lonhb0124/Scanning-Radioactivity/README.md

 # Scanning-Radioactivity
 This project

-* Requirement : Ros2 Humble in Linux, Gazebo
+* Requirement : Ros2 Humble, Gazebo, Linux

 # Keyboard key implementation
 ● We used keys to operate different processes while our program is running: